-Dr. Pagano has been honored as a recipient of several awards, including: RIT’s Richard & Virginia Eisenhart Award for Excellence in Teaching (RIT's Distinguished Teaching Award), Dawan L. Albritton Faculty Humanitarian Award, NTID’s Faculty Research Scholar Award, and the American Chemical Society’s (ACS) Stanley C. Israel Medal for Advancing Diversity in the Chemical Sciences.
-In 2011, he was named a Fellow of the ACS and received the Dreyfus Foundation/ACS National Award: Encouraging Disadvantaged Students into the Chemical Sciences.
-In 2012, he was named to the Rochester Business Journal’s “Forty Under 40” list and was also named a United States Professor of the Year by the Council for Advancement and Support of Education (CASE) and the Carnegie Foundation for the Advancement of Teaching.
-In 2013, he received RIT’s Faculty Mentoring Award and the Distinguished Alumni award from the Graduate School of Arts & Sciences at Tufts University.
+Dr. Pagano has been honored as a recipient of several awards, including: RIT’s Richard & Virginia Eisenhart Award for Excellence in Teaching, Dawan L. Albritton Faculty Humanitarian Award, RIT's Faculty Mentoring Award, American Chemical Society’s (ACS) Stanley Israel Award for Advancing Diversity in the Chemical Sciences, Rochester Section ACS Volunteerism Award, Dreyfus Foundation/ACS National Award: Encouraging Disadvantaged Students into the Chemical Sciences, Society for College Science Teachers' Outstanding Undergraduate Science Teacher Award, and other local and national awards.
+He has been named a Fellow of both the ACS the Royal Society of Chemistry (U.K.).
+He was listed on the Rochester Business Journal’s “Forty Under 40” list and was also recognized as United States Professor of the Year by the Council for Advancement and Support of Education (CASE) and the Carnegie Foundation for the Advancement of Teaching.

-A balanced teacher-scholar, Dr. Pagano has worked on several analytical chemistry and pedagogical research projects and has authored over 200 papers at local, national, and international symposia.
-He conducts research in fluorescence spectroscopy, climate change’s impact on access to safe drinking water, fruit/grape/wine biochemistry, and the deposition of tobacco & electronic cigarette products in the lungs.
-He also leads initiatives in pedagogical approaches to teaching chemistry, writing in the sciences, and promoting diversity in STEM fields.
-He has met with U.S. Congressional leaders to discuss topics in STEM education and the educational needs of students with disabilities.
-For his science education efforts, award citations have commended his “tireless dedication, immeasurable impact, and valued leadership in breaking down barriers and encouraging underrepresented students into careers in the chemical sciences”.
+Dr. Pagano has worked on several analytical/physical chemistry and pedagogical research projects and has authored over 200 papers at local, national, and international symposia.
+He conducts research in fluorescence spectroscopy, climate change’s impact on access to safe drinking water, fruit/grape/wine biochemistry, natural products, and analytical chemistry in archaeology.
+He has been a visiting scholar for the Excellence in Analytical Chemistry program in Sweden and as a Fulbright specialist in Estonia.
+He also leads initiatives in pedagogical approaches to teaching science, writing within the disciplines, and promoting diversity in STEM fields.
+In his current associate dean role, he leads undergraduate research programming, oversees faculty professional development efforts, supports student success/retention initiatives, and provides general academic affairs leadership.

 B.A. - Chemistry; State University of New York, Oswego